AI & Privacy

 LLaVA (7B to 34B Parameters)

-Large Language and Vision Assistant, combining vision encoders with language models.
+Large Language and Vision Assistant, one of the most influential open-source vision-language models.

 Key Specifications: